 100 Mile Race Start:

-Tortoises will start right in front of The Sheraton at 8:00 AM.
+Tortoises will start right at the base of the ski basin at 8:00 AM.
 Hares will start at noon.

-We will have coffee, as well as water and Tail Wind, and maybe a bagel, but please fill your water bottles before you get to the start.
+We will try and have coffee, as well as water and Tail Wind, and maybe a bagel, but please fill your water bottles before you get to the start.
 We can’t carry enough to let everyone fill.
-There are bathrooms available.
+There are only a few bathrooms available.

 Early Bird Special Start:

-We’re going to let all male runners over 70 and all female runners over 60 get an early start, if they want it.
+We’re going to let all male runners over 70 and all female runners over 60 get an early start if they want it.
 They can start at 7:00 AM.
-If you’re going for the early start, just let us know by Sunday, September 2.
+If you’re going for the early start, just let us know by Sunday, September 1.

-There is very limited free two hour parking right near the start for those with family or friends dropping them off for the race.
-There is also free all day public parking at the Knoll parking lot maybe ¼ mile away and there is free parking across from the Grand, right near the finish, right next to the Pool Tent.
-The Sheraton and the Grand, very close to the start, have all day parking for $10 per day and there should be some free (but not overnight) parking across from the Sheraton as well.
+There is very limited free two-hour parking right near the start for those with family or friends dropping them off for the race.
+There is also free all-day public parking at the Knoll parking lot maybe ¼ mile away and there is free parking across from the Grand, right near the finish.
+The Sheraton and the Grand, very close to the start, have all-day parking for $10 per day and there should be some free (but not overnight) parking across from the Sheraton as well.
 Those staying at our sponsor the Torian will have free parking in the Torian garage.

-All aid stations will be stocked with at least Tail Wind and water, Honey Stinger waffles and chews, a cola and a non-cola beverage, peanut butter and jelly sandwiches, turkey and cheese wraps or sandwiches, potato chips, cookies, some fruit and carrots, and fabulous Mary's Mountain Ultra Cookies.
-We will try to have something hot for the night, like soup, pancakes, beans and maybe eggs, bacon and sausage and breakfast burritos.
+All aid stations will be stocked with at least Tail Wind and water, Honey Stinger waffles and chews, a cola and a non-cola beverage, peanut butter & jelly sandwiches, turkey and cheese wraps or sandwiches, potato chips, cookies, some fruit, and carrots.
+We will try to have something hot for the night, like soup, pancakes, beans and maybe eggs, bacon, sausage, and breakfast burritos.
 You will not go hungry.

 You all probably know this, but we’ll say it again: Our insurance makes us promise that before we can shut down an aid station, every single last bunny rabbit be accounted for.
 Please, please, please check in at every aid station, and in the very unlikely event you can’t finish and are forced to quit, make absolutely sure someone at an aid station knows about it.